pillowlab/PYMentropy/README.md

 ---------------------
 Theoretically, the PYM estimator has a degree freedom in specifying the prior in the gamma direction (details in the papers).
 Basically, any bounded, non-negative valued function `q(g = gamma)` defined on [0, Inf] can be used as a prior.
 The default prior is `q(g) = exp(-10/(1-g))`, which places more prior probability mass on distributions with light-tails, and limits the amount of prior mass placed on extremely heavy-tailed distributions.

 Use `prior = pymPriorFactory(priorName, param)` to generate prespecified alternative priors, such as `q(g) = exp(-g)`.
-To use a custom prior, you must specify function handles for prior the prior function itself, `q(g)`, as well as its first and second derivatives.
-Once these function handles are placed in a structure, your custom prior may be used in a manner identical to that of the built-in priors (see pymPriorFactory.m for details).
+To use a custom prior, you must specify function handles for the prior function, `q(g)`, as well as its first and second derivatives.
+Once these function handles are placed in a structure (see pymPriorFactory.m for details), your custom prior may be used in a manner identical to that of the built-in priors.

 **Enjoy!**